nauam/nauam.github.com/docs/en/user-guide/job-options.md

 A model of option values can be retrieved from an external source called an _option model provider_.
 When the `valuesUrl` is specified for an Option, then the model of allowed values is retrieved from the specified URL.

-This is useful in a couple of scenarios when QW Control is used to coordinate process that depend on other systems:
+This is useful in a couple of scenarios when is used to coordinate process that depend on other systems:

 - Deploying packages or artifacts produced by a build or CI server, e.g. Jenkins.
   - A list of recent Jenkins build artifacts can be imported as Options data, so that a User can pick an appropriate package name to deploy from a list.